Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-reptile

-Quick Facts about Schneider’s Skink
+Quick Facts About the Schneider’s Skink

 Species Name: Eumeces schneiderii